QuantEcon/lecture-python-programming.myst/lectures/numpy.md

 ```

-The code above can be seen as the following `for` loop
+Broadcasting above can be seen as the following `for` loop

 ```{code-cell} python3